 Ernaux’s books are followed by a faithful readership, and are reviewed in most local and national newspapers in France, as well as being the subject of many radio and television interviews and programmes, and a large and growing international academic literature.
 This site responds to this interest in her work and through its largely bilingual construction attempts to bring her work to the attention of the anglophone world.
-We provide an extensive bibliography, a short biography, a selection of short texts and essays, some of them unpublished, and news relating to Ernaux’s writing and its reception.
+We provide an extensive bibliography, a short biography, a selection of short texts and essays, some of them unpublished and available for the first time here in English, and news relating to Ernaux’s writing and its reception.
 Our aim is to collect as much relevant material as possible in one place, but we cannot claim exhausitivity.
 Do not hesitate to contact us regarding any omissions or errors.
 The opinions expressed here are those of the contributors to the site, which was developed with Annie Ernaux’s support.

 (Texts marked * have not yet been translated into English)